dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

-When writing a research paper, keep the following in mind:
+When writing a research paper, keep the following in mind (guideline from NSF for proposal writing):

 - The importance of the problems addressed
 - The novelty of the proposed solutions
 - The technical depth
 - The potential impact

+Also keep in mind that problem is as important as (if not more important than) the solution.

 ## Title